quest-crusaders/PiZeroScreen/README.md

-**PiZeroScreen**
--
+#PiZeroScreen

-This Python3 Software is ment to controll multiple Info-Screens.
+This Python3 Software is ment to control multiple Info-Screens.
-Each Screen itself being pluged into a RaspberyPiZero2W with a Webbrowser as Frontend.
+Each Screen itself being plugged into a Raspberry PiZero2W with a browser as Frontend.

 **Requirements:**
 -